 Day 2: Visit to World Bicycle Relief HQs in Lusaka to build Buffalo Bicycles and distribute to beneficiaries.

-Day 3: Lusaka—Mazbuka: mix of road and dirt.
+Day 3: Lusaka—Mazabuka: mix of road and dirt.
 Conquer the Munali Hills, travel past farms and sugar plantations.

-Day 4: Mazbuka—Monze.
+Day 4: Mazabuka—Monze.
 Challenging day through rural Africa, winding through countless villages, passing donkey carts, and meeting children along the way.

 Day 5: Monze—Choma.
 Pass by villages, market sellers, dairy and cattle farms.

 Day 6: Day off cycling TBD

 Day 7: Choma—Lake Kariba.
 Pedal to the beautiful Lake Kariba with amazing scenery.

 Day 8: Choma—Kalomo.
 Experience the rural areas off-road, passing countless small villages untouched by tourism.

 Day 9: Kalomo— Livingstone.
 Our last day in the saddle ending at Victoria Falls, one of the seven natural wonders of the world.